kaskou/sqlite-csv-exporter/README.md

-# CSV exporter form sqlite db
+# CSV exporter from sqlite db
  A Python package for exporting sqlite.db to set of csv files.
 * Install the package
     ```